kaspiotr/ASD-Algorithms-and-Data-Structures/README.md

 If you find this repository useful and want me to develop it further leave a star

-Jeśli to repozytorium jest przydatne i chcesz abym rozwijał je dalej to zostaw gwiazdkę
+Jeśli to repozytorium jest przydatne i chcesz abym rozwijał je dalej, to zostaw gwiazdkę

 # Polish version
 English version below